smartmonkey-app/export-playwright-sample/README.md

 As you see, the code is very clear and very easy to read.
 It is fully commented!
 Impressed :)

 Click [here](https://github.com/smartmonkey-app/export-playwright-sample/tree/main/src) to see the full exported code!

+## Download
+If you would like to download Smart Monkey, please [click here](https://release.smartmonkey.app/download) or visit [https://www.smartmonkey.app](https://www.smartmonkey.app) for more information!